Tax treatment of Canadian dividend paying stocks

-You write about Dividend Reinvestment Plans (DRIPs) often.
+“You write about Dividend Reinvestment Plans (DRIPs) often.
 I wonder if you would discuss the beneficial tax treatment of dividends and DRIPs.
-I’m not sure everyone understands the tax issues or implications.
+I’m not sure everyone understands the tax benefits or implications!”

-Thanks for your comments and questions.
-Let’s get to my answers.
+Thanks for your comments and suggestions.

-Just like the holdings of many popular Canadian ETFs, I own a mixture of the following (and likely will for the foreseeable future for passive income):
+Just like the holdings of many popular Canadian ETFs, I own a mixture of the following (and likely will for the foreseeable future for growing dividend income):

-- 5-7 Canadian banks
+- 5+ Canadian banks

-- 3 life insurance companies
+- A few life insurance companies

 - A few pipeline companies